 Certain foods can contribute to oral issues that can affect your overall well-being.

-Sugary drinks like soda, cold drinks, preserved juice, and sports and energy drinks are harmful if you consume them for long durations.
-Take such drinks with light meals or some snacks to moderate sugar absorption and avoid drinking before sleeping.
+Sugary drinks like soda, cold drinks, preserved juice, and sports and energy drinks can be harmful if you consume them for long durations or very often.

-Chocolates and candies are also detrimental to our teeth.
-These delicious treats stick to the teeth and remain inside the mouth for a long time.
-As a result, they attract harmful bacteria that cause cavity problems.
-Also, munching on hard candies is damaging to the tooth structure.
+Chocolates and candies can also detrimental to our teeth if consumed often and frequently.
+These delicious treats can stick to the teeth and remain inside the mouth for a long time unless you brush your teeth immediately after consumption.
+As a result, sugars in our mouth are fermented by the bacteria in dental plaque into acids that dissolve tooth enamel.

 Alcohol consumption can be dangerous to your dental health.
 They destroy the soft tissues in the mouth and reduce saliva production in our mouth.
 Saliva helps to wash away the food particles and safeguards the teeth against acids.